dburian/transformer_document_embedding/doc/approach.md

 [Reformer][reformer].
 The goal is to create contextual embedding of the entire document.

-We will finetune the model on unsupervised dataset with contrastive learning like in [Jian 2022][jian_22].
-It should be slightly worse than high-quality NLI datasets, if there was one.

 We will evaluate the model on tasks described [here][datasets].

-## Idea
+## Abstract goal

 My idea of the model is that it'd allow you to see past the story or the topic.
 Gain as much understanding not only about the text itself but also about it's context.
-Utilize the broad spectrum of documents found online and see the current one in the context of those.
+Utilize the broad spectrum of documents it trained on and see the current one in the context of those.

+## Ideas

+### Contrastive learning

+We can finetune the model on unsupervised dataset with contrastive learning like in [Jian 2022][jian_22].
+It should be slightly worse than high-quality NLI datasets, if there was one.

+### Reinforcement learning

+Can be reinforcement learning used in learning unsupervised document embeddings?